What’s in a name?

 He was variously tagged “Soul Brother Number One,” “the Godfather of Soul,” “the Hardest Working Man in Show Business,” “Mr. Dynamite” and even “the Original Disco Man.”
 This much is certain: what became known as soul music in the Sixties, funk music in the Seventies and rap music in the Eighties is directly attributable to James Brown.
 His transformation of gospel fervor into the taut, explosive intensity of rhythm & blues, combined with precision choreography and dynamic showmanship, served to define the directions black music would take from the release of his first R&B hit ("Please Please Please") in 1956 to the present day.

-Brown rose to the fore as leader of the James Brown Revue – an entourage complete with emcee, dancers and an untouchable stage band (the J.B.’s).
-Reportedly sweating off up to seven pounds a night, Brown was a captivating performer who’d incorporate a furious regimen of spins, drops and shtick (such as feigning a heart attack, complete with the ritual donning and doffing of capes and a fevered return to the stage) into his skintight rhythm & blues.
+Brown rose to the fore as leader of the James Brown Revue—an entourage complete with emcee, dancers and an untouchable stage band (the J.B.’s).
+Reportedly sweating off up to seven pounds a night, Brown was a captivating performer who incorporated a furious regimen of spins, drops and shtick (such as feigning a heart attack, complete with the ritual donning and doffing of capes and a fevered return to the stage) into his skin-tight rhythm & blues.
 What Elvis Presley was to rock and roll, James Brown became to R&B: a prolific and dominant phenom.
-Like Presley, he is a three-figure hitmaker, with 114 total entries on Billboard’s R&B singles charts and 94 that made the Hot 100 singles chart.
-Over the years, he amassed 800 songs in his repertoire while maintaining a grueling touring schedule.
-Recording for the King and Federal labels throughout the Fifties and Sixties, Brown distilled R&B to its essence on such classic albums as Live at the Apollo (patterned after Ray Charles’ In Person) and singles like “Cold Sweat,” “Papa’s Got a Brand New Bag” and “I Got You (I Feel Good).”
+Like Presley, he is a three-figure hitmaker, with one hundred fourteen total entries on Billboard’s R&B singles charts and ninety-four that made the Hot 100 singles chart.
+Over the years, he amassed eight hundred songs in his repertoire while maintaining a grueling touring schedule.
+Recording for the King and Federal labels throughout the Fifties and Sixties, Brown distilled R&B to its essence on such classic albums as 1963's Live at the Apollo (patterned after Ray Charles’ In Person) and singles like “Cold Sweat,” “Papa’s Got a Brand New Bag” and “I Got You (I Feel Good).”
 His group, the J.B.’s, was anchored by horn players and musical mainstays Fred Wesley and Maceo Parker.
 Brown also recorded a series of instrumental albums, taking a break from soul shouting to pursue his prowess as an organist.

 If nothing else, his status as the Godfather of Soul remained unassailable.
-In December 2003, shortly after his 70th birthday, James Brown was the recipient of the prestigious Kennedy Center Honors.
+In December 2003, shortly after his seventieth birthday, James Brown received the prestigious Kennedy Center Honors.
 Brown performed through much of 2006 during his Seven Decades of Funk world tour.
 He died of heart failure resulting from pneumonia on Christmas Day 2006.
 In the following days, public memorial services attracting thousands of fans were held at New York's Apollo Theater and the James Brown Arena in Augusta, Georgia, his hometown.